-- Place one end of a straw or listening tube at nostril entrance and the other end to the examiner’s ear during production of oral consonants; listen for sound/airflow exiting the nostril.
+- Place one end of a straw or listening tube at nostril entrance and the other end to the examiner’s ear during production of oral consonants.
+Listen for sound/airflow exiting the nostril.

-Instrumental Evaluation of Velopharyngeal Function
+Instrumental Evaluation of VP Function

 - Helps to explain perceptual speech findings with regard to VP function.

 - Assists with planning of surgical or prosthetic intervention to improve VP function.

 - Typically completed by a speech-language pathologist (SLP) affiliated with a cleft palate team.